localnerve/html-snapshots/README.md

 });
 // result === true if snapshots were successfully started
 ```
 This reads the urls from your robots.txt and produces snapshots in the ./snapshots directory.
-In this example, a selector named "#dynamic-content" appears in all pages across the site except in "/jqpage", where a selector not supported by [document.querySelector](https://developer.mozilla.org/en-US/docs/Web/API/document.querySelector) is used.
-Further, "/jqpage" loads jQuery itself.
+In this example, a selector named "#dynamic-content" appears in all pages across the site except in "/jqpage", where a selector not supported by [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/document.querySelector) is used.
+Further, "/jqpage" loads jQuery itself \(required\).
 All the other pages don't need to use special selectors, so the default is set to `false`.
 Notice that since a robots.txt input is used, full URLs are **not** used to match selectors.
 Instead, paths \(and QueryStrings and any Hashes\) are used, just as specified in the robots.txt file itself.

 ### Example - Array
 ```javascript